qiskit-community/qiskit-experiments/docs/manuals/characterization/stark_experiment.rst

     with open("coefficients.json", "r") as fp:
         coefficients = json.load(fp, cls=ExperimentDecoder)

-Now you can measure the spectrum of qubit relaxation property.
+Now you can measure the qubit relaxation spectrum.
 The :class:`.StarkP1Spectroscopy` experiment also scans :math:`\bar{\Omega}`,
 but instead of measuring the frequency shift, it measures the excited state population P1 after certain delay, :code:`t1_delay` in the experiment options, following the state population.
-You can scan the :math:`\bar{\Omega}` values either in the "frequency" or "amplitude" domain, but the :code:`stark_coefficients` options must be set when you prefer the frequency sweep.
+You can scan the :math:`\bar{\Omega}` values either in the "frequency" or "amplitude" domain, but the :code:`stark_coefficients` option must be set to perform the frequency sweep.

 .. jupyter-input::